Supply Chain Risk Management (SCRM): A Breakdown of the [Process + Policy Template]

 How Secureframe can help companies manage supply chain risk

-Secureframe is able to integrate with dozens of vendors and suppliers you're already using, retrieve their security information on your behalf, and provide a detailed report of their risk profile.
-Secureframe also allows you to document other details such as owners, types of data, and any due diligence notes from your supplier review.
+Secureframe is able to integrate with dozens of suppliers and vendors you're already using, retrieve their security information on your behalf, and provide a detailed report of their risk profile.
+Secureframe also allows you to document other details such as owners, types of data, and any due diligence notes from your supplier review as well as attach all relevant documents, such as compliance reports and policies, to the supplier’s profile for easy review.

 To find out more about how Secureframe can improve your supply chain risk management process, request a demo of our platform today.